yuanzhongqiao/aureuserp/README.md

 ### Introduction

-Krayin ERP is a comprehensive, open-source Enterprise Resource Planning (ERP) solution designed for Small and Medium Enterprises (SMEs) and large-scale enterprises.
-Built on **[Laravel](https://laravel.com)**, the most popular PHP framework, and **[FilamentPHP](https://filamentphp.com)**, a dynamic resource management library, Krayin ERP offers an extensible and developer-friendly platform for managing every aspect of your business operations.
+Aureus ERP is a comprehensive, open-source Enterprise Resource Planning (ERP) solution designed for Small and Medium Enterprises (SMEs) and large-scale enterprises.
+Built on **[Laravel](https://laravel.com)**, the most popular PHP framework, and **[FilamentPHP](https://filamentphp.com)**, a dynamic resource management library, Aureus ERP offers an extensible and developer-friendly platform for managing every aspect of your business operations.

 **Key Features**